 7. Promoting Preservation

 We facilitate historic preservation across our city, not just as preservation cheerleaders, but by serving as a resource for area realtors, home buyers, and developers who need direction and advice on the use of historic tax credits, on finding skilled labor, and in learning the implications of governmental listing.
 The organization is an advocate for a groundbreaking study of African American Mid-Century Modern architecture in East Greensboro that will commence this month.
-We function as a promoter, facilitator and reference desk, blending economic development with community planning and arts and culture.
-In other cities, this task is managed by governmental bodies, but here in Greensboro, it is also provided through the staff of Preservation Greensboro…as a private nonprofit organization that makes connections builds a network.
+We function as a promoter, facilitator, and reference desk, blending economic development with community planning and arts and culture.
+In other cities, this task is managed by governmental bodies, but here in Greensboro, it is also provided through the staff of Preservation Greensboro…as a private nonprofit organization that makes connections and builds a network.

 8. Historic Tax Credits Extended

 On November 1st, 2019, Governor Cooper signed into law HB 399, which extends our state historic tax credits (HTCs) to January 1, 2024.
 As you may recall, credits were to sunset at the end of 2019.
 These are not grants.
 Credits may be applied to certified projects and compensate expenses associated with certified restoration work.
 Guilford County provided a strong bipartisan voice for this bill.
 Special thanks to our local bill sponsors, Rep. Jonathan Hardister [R] and Rep. Cecil Brockman [D] for their leadership in keeping historic tax credits alive in North Carolina.
 We thank Guilford County Senators Gunn, Tillman, Garrett, and Robinson; and Representatives Clemmons, Quick, and Faircloth for their support!